fumiama/simple-dict/README.md

 ```bash
 ./simple-dict-client 127.0.0.1 7777
 ```
 Now you have connected to the server.
 The default access passwords is in `client.c` and you can modify the password in source code as you like.
 Please note that the server will only wait `4` seconds for a response after the last communication.
+You can go to `server.h` to edit this limit.
 The box below shows how to control the server to accompilsh basic add/del/find/edit operations.

 |  cmd  |  data  |  description  |  reply  |
 |  ----  | ----  | ----  | ----- |